The Pros and Cons of Drinking Decaf Tea

 What Is Decaf Tea?

 Decaf tea simply means there is no caffeine present in the tea.
 This can be important for people who suffer from caffeine sensitivity or if you want to enjoy a tea before bedtime.
-All types of tea can be decaffeinated, although black tea and green tea are the most popular and widely available varieties.
+It's important to note that decaf tea may still contain very low caffeine levels depending on how its produced — more on that in a minute.
+Too much caffeine can interrupt the sleep cycle and cause side effects including nausea, upset stomach, aggravate acid reflux, and trigger migraines.
+All types of tea can be decaffeinated, although black tea, oolong tea, and green tea from the Camellia sinensis plant are the most popular and widely available varieties.

 Decaffeinated vs. Caffeine-Free Teas